-We continued to focus on our goals of increasing efficiencies and profitability, while maintaining ample liquidity and a strong balance sheet during 2012.
-We strengthened our balance sheet through a new senior note issuance and debt tender, extending our earliest debt maturities until 2017, completed a convertible debt transaction at an attractive 1.875% interest rate, completed an equity offering as well as established a revolving credit facility.
-We carefully managed our liquidity, ending the year with cash, cash equivalents, restricted cash and investments and securities balances of \$295.5 million.
-We also benefited from improvement in many of our key operational metrics as the year progressed including sales, closings and backlog and community count, gross margins and net earnings generated both through our strategic advantages as well as the general market recovery.
-We continue to rebuild our lot positions with well-located lots to supplement and replace our older communities as they close out and are actively evaluating opportunities for expansion into new markets.
+We also carefully manage our goals of maintaining ample liquidity and a strong balance sheet.
+During 2013, we strengthened our balance sheet through two new senior note issuances, and we increased the capacity of our revolving credit facility.
+After these capital transactions, we ended the year with cash, cash equivalents, and investments and securities balances totaling \$363.8 million.
+Shortly after year end, we also completed a public equity offering, raising net proceeds of \$110.5 million.
+We also benefited from continued improvement in our key operational metrics over the prior year including orders, closings and backlog and community count, gross margins and net earnings generated both through our strategic advantages as well as the general market recovery.
+We continued to reinforce our lot positions with well-located lots and are actively evaluating opportunities for expansion into new markets.
 In the first half of 2011, we entered the promising Raleigh-Durham, North Carolina market and in December 2011 we announced our entry into the Tampa market, expanding our presence in Florida, where we have experienced a high level of success over the last several years.
-Most recently, we announced entry into Charlotte, North Carolina and reported our first orders there in the fourth quarter of 2012.
-We also announced our decision to wind down operations in the Las Vegas market in December 2011, but we will continue to build and sell through the one remaining actively-selling community we own there and expect to end new construction development there during 2013.
+In 2012, we announced entry into Charlotte, North Carolina, and in August 2013, we completed our first acquisition since 2005, entering the Nashville, Tennessee market.
+We have fully wound down our home building operations in the Las Vegas market.